 In the recipe below, I walk you through making a maple dijon glaze—which provides a sweet and savory balance for the roast and pairs well with a variety of different sides.
 The glaze will need to be applied halfway through cooking and should be basted on throughout.
 Roasted root vegetables always pair well with a beautiful pork roast.

-- Season the meat liberally with salt and pepper.
-If using a brine or pre seasoning, it is best to do this a day ahead.
+Season the meat liberally with salt and pepper.
+If using a brine or pre-seasoning, it's best to do this a day ahead.
 The pork loin roast needs to be brined for about 4 hours.
-If just preseasoning, you can apply the salt and pepper the night before.
+If just pre-seasoning, you can apply the salt and pepper the night before.

-- Roast the loin at 450 degrees for 15 minutes, then drop the heat of the oven to 350.
+Roast the loin at 450 degrees for 15 minutes, then drop the heat to 350 degrees.

-- Remove from the ove and apply the maple, mustard and vinegar mixture and cook for about 15 minutes per pound, or until a thermometer reads 135 degrees internally.
+Remove pork loin from the oven and apply the maple, mustard and vinegar glaze and cook for an additional 15 minutes per pound, or until a thermometer reads 135 degrees internally.

-- Remove from oven and tent with foil, allowing the meat to rest for about 25 minutes, which will bring the internal temperature to 140 to 145, which is ideal for pork.
+Remove from oven and tent with foil, allowing the meat to rest for about 25 minutes, which will bring the internal temperature to 140 to 145, which is ideal for pork.
 Slice, serve and enjoy with great company.
 Roasted root vegetables always pair well with a beautiful pork roast.